Nurse Midwife and Family Nurse Practitioner (Combined)

 Ultimately, Family Nurse Midwifery is a dynamic practice.
 Family Nurse Midwives learn the art of midwifery that often reduces the need for high-tech interventions and the health promotion skills that can prevent illness and lead to simpler medical treatment.
 However, they are also highly skilled practitioners trained to make the latest in safe scientific procedures available to their patients.
 No day is ever the same.
 Each patient’s needs are different and Family Nurse Midwives use a range of skills to provide them with the best level of care.

 Listed below are the required courses for the Nurse Midwife and Family Nurse Practitioner (NP) combined program.
 Students in the Nurse Midwife and Family NP combined program will be placed in clinical settings appropriate to the Nurse Midwife and to the Family NP role, the curriculum is offered in an on-campus format; however, a few of the core courses may be web-blended (the University of Michigan School of Nursing does not offer a completely on-line curriculum).
-The Nurse Midwife and Family NP combined program is offered as a spring-summer term (May) or fall term (September) start only.
-Admitted students to the spring-summer term are offered a 4 year or 5 year program plan; students admitted to the fall term are offered a 4 year or 5 year program plan.
+The Nurse Midwife and Family NP combined program is offered as a fall term (September) start only.
+The set program plan for the Nurse Midwife and Family NP combined program is 4 years in length, the program is offered primarily at full-time enrollment (9 or more credits each fall, winter and spring-summer term of the curriculum).
+We do not offer a part-time program plan for the Nurse Midwife and Family NP combined curriculum.